Diary of Ebenezer 'Edward' Barron, 1901 - Part 1

 Back again we're forced to go

-Sweet thought of still haunt me since
+Sweet thoughts of still haunt me since

 that night ∧ we set home my met